keyboard_arrow_up

 Stacker

-A small rolling device with elongated forks, similar to a forklift, that is used to move products and cargo.
-Some varieties of stackers feature mechanical lifts, while others are manual.
+A compact rolling device with elongated forks, similar to a forklift, used to move and lift cargo.
+Stackers can be manually operated or equipped with mechanical lifts.

 Storage Aisle